codacy/chart/docs/configuration/integrations/gitlab-cloud.md

     -   **Scopes:** Enable the scopes:

         -   `api`
         -   `read_user`
         -   `read_repository`

     ![GitLab Cloud application](images/gitlab-cloud-application.png)

 3. Click **Save application** and take note of the generated Application Id and Secret.

+## Configure GitLab Cloud on Codacy

+After creating the GitLab application, you must configure it on Codacy:

-4. Edit the file `values-production.yaml` that you used to [install Codacy](../../index.md#helm-upgrade).
+1. Edit the file `values-production.yaml` that you used to [install Codacy](../../index.md#helm-upgrade).

-5. Set `global.gitlab.enabled: "true"` and define the remaining values as described below using the information obtained when you created the GitLab application:
+2. Set `global.gitlab.enabled: "true"` and define the remaining values as described below using the information obtained when you created the GitLab application:

     ```yaml
     gitlab: